JudahMantell/SceneForge-Docs/SceneForge-Docs/docs/gettingStarted.md

 # Getting Started

+## Download the SceneForge Alpha
+To download the SceneForge Alpha, download the project from the Github repository.
+This `.zip` file will include the `SceneForge Studio.EXE` application, as well as an example project to mess around with.
+At the moment, the application is completely portable, so the `.zip` file can be extracted anywhere.

 ## Creating a Project
 To create a project, select the `New Project` option in the main menu (pictured below).
 You can use the pointer on your right controller to point, and the right trigger to click.